NeilVergara12/Handsmen-Threads/README.md

 ### 🏗️ Project Phases

-**Phase 1: Architecture & Planning**
+**Phase 1: Planning & System Design**
-- Identify necessary Salesforce objects, fields, relationships and formula fields.
+- Identify the needed Salesforce objects, fields, and relationships.
-- Define validation rules, flows, Apex triggers, batch jobs.
+- Set rules for correct data entry and plan automations like flows and triggers.
-- Plan workflows, email templates for notifications and customer communication.
+- Prepare email templates and workflow ideas for customer messages and updates.

 **Phase 2: Development**
-- Create objects, fields, and relationships according to the data model
+- Build the custom objects, fields, and connections based on the data model.
-- Implement automation using Flows, Apex Triggers, and Process Builder.
+- Create automation using Flows, Apex Triggers, and Process Builder.
-- Configure email templates and notifications.
+- Set up email templates and notification alerts for important actions.
-- Develop batch jobs for recurring operations.
+- Add scheduled processes for tasks that need to run regularly.

-**Phase 3: Testing & QA**
+**Phase 3: Testing & Quality Check**
-- Conduct unit testing for objects and automation  .
+- Test objects, formulas, flows, and triggers to ensure everything works well.
-- Perform end-to-end sample testing.
+- Perform complete testing from start to finish using sample data.
-- Validate system performance and security checks.
+- Check system speed, accuracy, and security features.

-**Phase 4: Deployment & Training**
+**Phase 4: Deployment & User Training**
-- Deploy Salesforce solution to production.
+- Move the Salesforce setup into the main working environment.
-- Provide user training on new functionality
+- Teach staff how to use the new CRM features and tools.
-- Monitor post-go-live support and monitoring.
+- Provide support after launch to fix early issues and guide users.

 ---

-## ⚡ Key Automated Processes
+## 🗝️ Key Automated Processes

 **📧 Automated Customer Notifications**
-Customers receive updates automatically on order confirmation and key account activities.
+The system sends emails automatically for order confirmations and other important updates.

 **⭐ Loyalty Program**
-Customer loyalty levels update based on purchase history, supporting personalized rewards.
+Customer loyalty status updates based on their total purchases, helping reward frequent buyers.

 **📦 Inventory Alerts**
-Stock levels trigger notifications to warehouse teams to prevent stockouts.
+When stock becomes low, the system notifies the inventory team to restock quickly.

 **⏰ Scheduled Batch Updates**
-Every night, the system updates orders, stock levels, and financial records automatically.
+Every day, the system refreshes data for orders, inventory, and customer activity.

 ---

 ## 📦 Deliverables

-- Salesforce Solution Design Document (SDD) including:
+- Complete Salesforce Solution Design Document (SDD)
-  - Object Model
+- Object model and ERD diagrams
 - Entity Relationship Diagram (ERD)
-  - Automation Strategy
+- Automation and workflow design plans
-- Configured Salesforce org with automation processes and email notifications
+- Configured Salesforce CRM with active flows, triggers, and notifications
-- End-user training guides and support documentation
+- Training materials and user support guides

 ---

 ## 📚 Learning Outcomes

-- Salesforce Data Modeling & Relationship Management
+- Understanding Salesforce data modeling and object relationships
-- Validation Rules & Data Quality Practices
+- Creating validation rules and keeping data clean
-- Lightning App Builder for custom apps and pages
+- Using Lightning App Builder to make custom pages
-- Record-Triggered Flows & Process Automation
+- Building record-triggered flows and automations
-- Apex & Apex Triggers for complex business logic
+- Writing Apex code and triggers for advanced logic
-- Batch Processing & Asynchronous Operations
+- Handling batch jobs and scheduled operations for routine tasks